Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

 - Responsible for ensuring that the broader technical community understands both the use cases and technology involved in the select domains.

-- Responsible for platform adoption by customers and partners
+- Responsible for platform integration and adoption by customers and partners

 - Develops plans for thought leadership in each domain, and manages the team regularly speaking at industry events, conferences, symposiums, etc.